What does it mean when our moods get messy?

 Clue is a period tracker, but you can also track things like emotions, energy level, pain, and cravings.

 Eve by Glow is another period tracker, and it offers up emojis for PMS monitoring.
-It’s simple and fun, and it will even cheer on your sexual adventures if you log them — and not assume that you’re doing it with a dude.
+It’s simple and fun.
+It’ll even cheer on your sexual adventures if you log them — and not assume that you’re doing it with a dude.

-In regards to your emotions, the app will remind you when your feelings might be more intense and that even if they’re all over the place, they still matter.
+In regard to your emotions, the app will remind you when your feelings might be more intense and that even if they’re all over the place, they still matter.